ahnitz/phy-607-2025/class_notes/10-07/notes.md

            multiple times and use independent random numbers in each instance, each estimate will itself be unbiased.
 Estimate the uncertainties by looking at the distribution independent integral estimates.
-         * Consider two cases, where the ellipse parameters are a=5, b=2
+         * Consider where the ellipse parameters are a=5, b=2
-            * Calculating the areas of an ellipse.
+         * Calculating the area of the ellipse.
 Compare to the analytic answer.
 Verify that the uncertainty in this estimates scales with N^(1/2).
-            * Calculating the circumference of an ellipse.
+         * Calculating the circumference of the ellipse.
-                - How does the uncertainty scale with the number of samples?
+         * How does the uncertainty scale with the number of samples?
            Plot the statistical uncertainty as a function of the number of samples.
-                - What can you do to improve the overall efficiency (but not the scaling with N samples) of the calculation?
+         * What can you do to improve the overall efficiency (but not the scaling with N samples) of the calculation?
 Compare a naive (say uniform over the space) proposal distribution to one you design to improve the variance of the estimates.

 * Timing
    * Use %timit in the python intepretor